Jeffrey-Jia/csci-5611--Project-3/README.md

   ## Difficulties encountered

+  I could not quite get the Orientation Smoothing part working perfectly.
+When the agents rotate they definatly do not snap into pace and it is clear they gradually turn.
+However, it is sometimes the case where some of the agent over rotate.

-  I could not get the Crowd simulation element working.
+  I could not get the Crowd simulation element working as well as I would have liked, but I was still able to get interaction among the agents.
 I think this is likely due to the way my code was laid out prior to attempting to account for crowd simulation.

-  The Orientation Smoothing took a long time to get to work, it was very difficult for me to make the agent not simply snap in place.

   ## Video